 VNS Health offers specialized hospice care for veterans and their families in all five boroughs.
-Our program is available to all eligible veterans — no matter their illness, military branch, combat status, era of service, or Veterans Administration (VA) enrollment status.
+Our program is available to all eligible veterans — no matter their illness, military branch, combat status, era of service, or enrollment status with the Department of Veterans Affairs (VA).

 How Can Hospice Care Benefit Veterans?

 If your loved one is in need of hospice care, you want to feel confident about the care they receive.
 VNS Health provides the right level of care and support veterans need as their care needs increase.
 It is focused on treating their physical and emotional needs — not curing their illness.

 Veterans have dedicated their lives to our country.
 When they need hospice care, they deserve not just excellent care but also any extra support they may be entitled to from their military service, especially if they have any “service-connected” conditions.